nodejs/tooling/minutes/2018-10-12-node-interactive.md

     no longer a thing you needed to do.

 * *Guy*:
-  * interesting to note that Deno does forward slashes by default.
+  * interesting to note that Deno has a [proposal to use forward-slashes on Windows](https://github.com/denoland/deno/issues/957)

 * *Daniel*:
   * whatever we build, let's avoid having runtime flags for it, e.g., forward